Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 FY2025 estimated loss is approximately ₹38-51 CrInferenceReconstructed FY2024 ending NW: FY2023 NW ₹133.29 Cr + equity raised ₹266.81 Cr - loss ₹110.12 Cr = approximately ₹289.98 Cr.
 FY2025 NW ₹251.43 Cr.
 Implied loss = ₹289.98 - ₹251.43 = ₹38.55 Cr, assuming no new equity raise.
 If equity was raised in FY2025, actual loss would be higher.
 Other comprehensive income items and ESOP charges could also affect the NW calculation.

-Store count estimate of 70-100 stores based on employee countEstimate1,206 employees as at March 2024 (from XBRL).
+Store count estimate of 70-100 stores based on employee countEstimate1,206 employees as at March 2024 (from the filing).
 Specialty coffee stores typically require 12-18 employees each including full-time and part-time staff.
 Range implies 67-100 stores.
 Not confirmed by any disclosed figure.

 Key Takeaways5 points